Kblack0610/healthcare-assesment/README.md

   ### Features
   - Patient-Doctor relationship view - See all appointments for a patient/doctor
   - Dashboard with stats - Total patients, upcoming appointments, etc.

+This is basic start to being able to view organize patients, appointments, and doctors.
+Further integration would be needed to make this a streamline experience to maintain the relationship between these entities.
+I'm happy to further extend on the work setup here, wasn't sure how in-depth we wanted to go from the instructions.
+Also, I had better commits messages showing my thought processes throughout, I had to create a new repo to keep the server code out and didn't keep my git commit history saved.
+Happy to talk through any of my thoughts while building this.